Compactified 2HDM under the Non-SUSY AdS instability conjecture: Swampland constraints on Radion-induced Higgs phenomenology

 \section{Swampland constraints on Radion-induced Higgs phenomenology}

-The presence of a stablized radion field in compactified configurations has remarkable implications for low-energy phenomenology.
-Particularly, the radion field couples to the Higgs sector in such a way that modifies the effective potential and thus alter electroweak symmetry breaking the resulting mass spectrum.
+The presence of a stabilized radion field in compactified configurations has remarkable implications for low-energy phenomenology.
+Particularly, the radion field couples to the Higgs sector in such a way that modifies the effective potential and thus alters electroweak symmetry breaking and the resulting mass spectrum.
 When the radion field is coupled to the Higgs doublets, additional contributions arise in the total effective potential that explicitly depend on the compactification radius.
-These contributions can stabilize a vacuum state in which the physical size of the extra dimension and the values of fundamental parameters, such as the Higgs mass, are dynamically selected.
+These contributions can stabilize a vacuum state in which the physical size of the extra dimension and the values of fundamental parameters, such as the Higgs mass, are dynamically correlated.
 The framework developed here therefore establishes a predictive relation between the radion stabilization parameter and the measured Higgs mass.
-Below, we present our numerically evaluated examples of the effective potential given a number of inputs to the Higgs mass.
+Below, we present our numerically evaluated examples of the effective potential for a number of inputs to the Higgs mass.